cloudflare/terraform-provider-cloudflare/website/docs/r/ruleset.html.markdown

 * `requests_per_period` - (Optional) The number of requests over the period of time that will trigger the Rate Limiting rule.
 * `mitigation_timeout` - (Optional) Once the request rate is reached, the Rate Limiting rule blocks further requests for the period of time defined in this field.
 * `mitigation_expression` - (Optional) Scope of the mitigation action.
 Allows you to specify an action scope different from the rule scope.
 Refer to the [rate limiting parameters documentation](https://developers.cloudflare.com/firewall/cf-rulesets/custom-rules/rate-limiting/parameters) for full details.

+<a id="#nestedblock--exposed-credential-check-parameters"></a>
+**Nested schema for `exposed_credential_check`**

+* `username_expression` - (Optional) Firewall Rules expression language based on Wireshark display filters for where to check for the "username" value.
+Refer to the [Firewall Rules language](https://developers.cloudflare.com/firewall/cf-firewall-language).
+* `password_expression` - (Optional) Firewall Rules expression language based on Wireshark display filters for where to check for the "password" value.
+Refer to the [Firewall Rules language](https://developers.cloudflare.com/firewall/cf-firewall-language).

 <a id="nestedblock--action-parameters"></a>
 **Nested schema for `action_parameters`**